c. 1785

 18th centuryBritishWhite jasperware head on green ground

-18th centuryBritishWhite jasperware body with green glaze on front, figures in white relief
+18th centuryBritishWhite jasperware body with green glaze back and front; figures in white relief

 18th centuryBritish